topspin/topspin-wordpress/readme.txt

 8. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.2.2 =
+* Added the ability to set parent pages and template files for each store.

 = 3.2.1 =
 * Updated [topspin_featured_item] shortcode bug (returning empty item if no featured item is set).